jasonmiha/Gemini-Quiz-Generator/README.md

 ## Introduction

-Gemini Quizify leverages advanced AI technology to create customized quizzes based on the content of uploaded documents.
-Whether you're a student looking to reinforce your knowledge or an educator aiming to create engaging assessments, Gemini Quizify provides an efficient and interactive solution.
+Gemini Quiz Generator leverages advanced AI technology to create customized quizzes based on the content of uploaded documents.
+Whether you're a student looking to reinforce your knowledge or an educator aiming to create engaging assessments, Gemini Quiz Generator provides an efficient and interactive solution.

 ## Features